nomasters/handshake/design-docs/handshake-core.md

 ### Chats

-A chat is generate after a handshake is complete, in storage it contains a randomly generated id for the chat.
+A chat is generated after a handshake is complete, in storage it contains a randomly generated id for the chat.
 A unique chat group is namespaced with the prefix `chats/{chat_id}/{profile_id}/`

-and it contains 3 important sections
+It contains 3 important sections:

-`config` - the settings related to the chat.
+ - `config` - the settings related to the chat.
-`chatlog` - the chat data stored on the device.
+ - `chatlog` - the chat data stored on the device.
-`lookups` - the namespace for lookup hash tables used for each chat participant, there will be a lookup entry for each chat participant in the chat group.
+ - `lookups` - the namespace for lookup hash tables used for each chat participant, there will be a lookup entry for each chat participant in the chat group.

 #### Chat Config